jathinp2019/wickdzz/work/webdev/REACT/notes/bind.md

 - In real simple words:

-whenever you define an `event handler that uses this`, you need to `add this.methodName = this.methodName.bind(this) to your constructor function`
+whenever you define an `event handler that uses 'this'`, you need to `add this.methodName = this.methodName.bind(this) to your constructor function`

 ```jsx
 class MyComponent extends React.Component{